Immunohistochemical Test for Estrogen and Progesterone Receptors

-This test requires a sample of tissue.
+This test needs a sample of tissue.
 Most often the tissue is taken from the suspicious

 area of your breast during a biopsy procedure.
 A biopsy can be done in several ways:

 Fine needle aspiration, or FNA.
-Your doctor will use a needle thinner than those used for blood tests.
-He or she
+Your healthcare provider will use a needle thinner than those used for blood tests.

-will guide the needle to the area and remove a small amount of the tissue or liquid.
+He or she will guide the needle to the area and remove a small amount of the tissue

 Core needle biopsy.
-Your doctor will use a larger needle to remove a cylinder shape of tissue from the
+Your healthcare provider will use a larger needle to remove a cylinder shape of tissue

-area.
+from the area.
 Usually several samples will be removed.
-You will likely have a local anesthetic
+You will likely have a local

 Vacuum-assisted biopsy.
-Your doctor will first numb the skin.
-He or she will then make a quarter-inch cut
+Your healthcare provider will first numb the skin.
+He or she will then make a quarter-inch

-and insert a hollow probe.
-He or she will vacuum up a cylinder of tissue through a
+cut and insert a hollow probe.
+He or she will vacuum up a cylinder of tissue through

 may be taken from the same cut.
 You won't need stitches.

 Surgical open biopsy.
-Under certain circumstances, your doctor may use surgery to remove all or part of
+Under certain circumstances, your healthcare provider may use surgery to remove all

-an abnormal area.
-This procedure is usually done under light sedation and with local
+or part of an abnormal area.
+This procedure is usually done under light sedation and

-anesthesia.
-But it can also be done under general anesthesia so you will sleep through
+with local anesthesia.
+But it can also be done under general anesthesia so you will

 Does this test pose any risks?